How to Be a Lawyer in Malaysia

 If you only fail 1 subject, you will be given a conditional pass and can retake the paper (up to 2 times) during the Supplementary Examination in October.
 If you fail 2 or more papers, you will need to retake all 5 subjects again.

-You are only allowed a maximum of 4 attempts at the CLP — i.e. first Main Examination plus 3 resits.
-After that, you will need to re-register for the CLP again and pay the full fees.
+You are only allowed a maximum of 4 attempts — i.e. first Main Examination plus 3 resits — in 5 years.
+If you fail your 4th attempt or if the 5-year validity expires, you will no longer be allowed to re-register and sit for the CLP exam.

 (ii) Bar Practicing Course